 You may be able to find work on livestock farms, particularly during seasonal peaks, such as when animals are birthing.
 You could volunteer as a dog walker for elderly people unable to exercise their pets, or write campaign documents for animal rights organisations.
 If you don't have much time to give, you could help out at animal events such as horse shows.

-For those with a thirst for adventure, opportunities abound worldwide for animal-based gap year experiences, holidays and welfare projects, some on a voluntary basis, and others which have cost implications.
+For those with a thirst for adventure, there are opportunities for animal-based gap year experiences, holidays and welfare projects.
+Some of these will be on a voluntary basis, and others will have cost implications.
 Some scientific laboratories offer summer placements.

 Search for placements and find out more about work experience and internships.

 Employers include animal charities, who may focus on welfare, training, rescue, conservation, rehoming and campaigning work.
 Organisations may focus on a particular area or combine several of these strands, and may offer hands-on opportunities in general animal care.

 Scientific organisations like pharmaceutical companies or medical research companies may employ graduates to care for animals in laboratories.
 Zoos and sanctuaries are common employers, as are international welfare organisations campaigning, fundraising and protecting animals worldwide.

 Animal nutrition is a growing area with opportunities in animal health, feed development and sales.
 Local government and animal enforcement organisations employ graduates to protect the welfare of pets, livestock and leisure animals such as those used for racing and riding.

 Skills for your CV

-As well as specialist knowledge in areas such as animal physiology, biology, reproduction and behaviour, many animal science and management degrees equip you with a range of practical skills around animal handling, husbandry and training.
-You will also develop scientific research skills, such as behavioural measurement.
+Many animal science and management degrees also equip you with a range of practical skills around animal handling, husbandry and training, as well as scientific research skills such as behavioural measurement.

-Employers from other sectors also value skills from the degree, such as the ability to explain complex ideas, report writing, independent working, and collaborating with others.
+Employers from other sectors also value skills from the degree, such as: